f500/ansible-memcached/README.md

 Requirements
 ------------

-Debian Wheezy with the package python-pycurl and python-software-properties installed.
+Debian Bullseye / Bookworm with the package python-pycurl and python-software-properties installed.

 Role Variables
 --------------